The 11 Best Museums In Sydney

 The museums in Sydney have great interactive programs and amazing exhibitions but still manage to make their statement heard whether it be for human rights or educating people on the sciences and history.
 Whatever you are into they have a museum that will pique your interest.

 As laid back as the Aussies are they don't really want you dragging your luggage through the museums, so store it safe and secure here at a Sydney luggage locker.
 Explore the museums hands-free!

+Are you looking for a place to take the kids?
 Being the first museum in Australia, the Australian Museum has had a big advantage.
 The museum has a collection of almost 22 million objects and specimens and an earned reputation for leading the world in science.
 The massive museum has great permanent exhibitions, special events, and educational programs for all ages.

 And what does it cost to get into the largest and more popular museum in Sydney?
 Nothing!
 Entry and all the permanent exhibitions are free, which is great if you have a big family that loves science and history.
 Kids will have a blast in the temporary exhibit, LEGO Jurrasic World (there is a charge for this one though).

 Located across from Hyde Park in the downtown business area, it couldn't be more convenient to get to.
 After spending a few hours checking out dinos, discovering how the universe works, or learning about the culture of the local aboriginal people you can relax in the sunshine in the park.
-There is so much going on in the Australian Museum you may want to visit a couple of times to see it all.
+There is so much going on in the Australian Museum that you may want to visit a couple of times to see it all.

 Hours: Daily 10 am - 5 pm

 Location: 1 William St, Sydney, New South Wales

 Home to a huge collection of Australian, international, Aboriginal, and Torres Strait Islander art, the classical building is amongst the largest art museums in Australia.
 It is the most important public gallery in the country, bringing the beauty of modern and contemporary art alongside European masters to the public.